straup/flickr-commons-metadata/README.md

 * Swedish National Heritage Board (hugovk / 20131223)
 * Mississippi Department of Archives and History (straup / 20131223)
 * The British Library (straup / 20131223)
-* State Library of New South Wales collection (straup / 20140116)

 _If you are archiving one or more institutions below add them here and send me a pull request or open an issue and I will add it to the list._